hemakesh-github/doc/README.md

 ### Account Creation

-~ Allows users to register using Google, facebook or their email id.
+~ Allows users to register using Google, Facebook or their email id.

 ~ Accepts user input and inserts new user details into the database after hashing the password for security